indimail/indimail-virtualdomains/.github/indimail.md

 ## 1. Using environment variable BOUNCEPROCESSOR

 When you define the environment variable BOUNCEPROCESSOR as a valid path to a program or script, the program gets called whenever a delivery fails permanently.
-The program runs with the uid qmails and is passed the following five arguments bounce\_file bounce\_report bounce\_sender original\_recipient bounce\_recipient To set BOUNCEPROCESSOR, you would do the following
+The program runs with the uid *qmails* and is passed the following five arguments

+* bounce_file
+* bounce_report
+* bounce_sender
+* original_recipient
+* bounce_recipient

+To set BOUNCEPROCESSOR, you would do the following

 ```
-% su
+$ sudo /bin/bash
 # echo "bounce_processor_path" > /service/qmail-send.25/variables/BOUNCEPROCESSOR
 # svc -d /service/qmail-send.25
 # svc -u /service/qmail-send.25